 9. South Congress Avenue

-You may know that Austin is known as the live music capital of the world.
+You may know that Austin is known as the world’s live music capital.
 If you want to experience this Austin tradition and find some of the best restaurants and shopping in town, one good place to start is South Congress Avenue.

 The South Congress neighborhood is in the southern part of Austin.
 It’s a main thoroughfare with boutiques, cafés, bars, and entertainment venues.